Tackling unfair Practices in the Leasehold Market?

-Where this is now a real issue is for leases that had a high starting rent and which then do not provide for the rent to be capped after 100 years.
-For example if you have a 250 year lease with a starting rent of £500.00 per annum doubling every 25th year by the end of the lease term the rent would be £512,000.00 per annum.
+Where this is now a real issue is for leases that had a high starting rent and which they do not provide for the rent to be capped after 100 years.
+For example, if you have a 250-year lease with a starting rent of £500.00 per annum doubling every 25th year by the end of the lease term the rent would be £512,000.00 per annum.

 And what about management fees?